 - Jester - a character with comedic abilities whose aim in the script is often to relax the atmosphere between dramatic events.

-- Femme fatale/Lovelass - the figure of a fatal woman (but it can also be a man), in the canon of cinema described as mysterious and bringing disaster - the main distinguishing feature of this character is sexappeal.
+- Femme fatale/Playboy -a female figure terrible (but can also be male), in the Canon of cinema known as the mysterious and bringing misfortune – the main differentiator of this character is the sex-appeal.

 - Action hero - here everything is clear, a typical character focused on action scenes requiring physical fitness.